gabrielcsapo/json-ex/README.md

 [![npm](https://img.shields.io/npm/dt/json-ex.svg?maxAge=2592000)]()
 [![npm](https://img.shields.io/npm/dm/json-ex.svg?maxAge=2592000)]()

-> Extends JSON to  be able to serialize and deserialize more than just basic primitives
+> 🧠 extends JSON to be able to serialize and deserialize more than just basic primitives

 # What is this?